viega/hatrack/README.md

 running and could be doing work.
 With Lock Freedom, some thread is always able to get work done.
 And if a thread finds itself not getting work done, even though it's running, it's because other threads are being productive.
-Of our algorithms, *hihat, oldhat, lohat, lohat-a* and *lohat-b* all provide lock freedom (and, in most cases, wait freedom).
+Of our algorithms, *hihat, oldhat, lohat and lohat-a* all provide lock freedom (and, in most cases, wait freedom).
 We have found one other true hash table that is lock-free, written in Java by Cliff Click.
 Our lock-free tables are far simpler, work with C (Click doesn't have to worry about the hard task of parallel memory management, as he can simply depend on Java's garbage collection), and is more efficient.

 3). **Wait Freedom**.
 With lock freedom, individual threads can have operations that fail to make progress by "spinning" in the same